 The NetScaler VPX instance is rendered out of service.

-4. Navigate to Orchestration > Cloud Orchestration > Edge Gateways.
+In NetScaler MAS, navigate to Orchestration > SDN Orchestration > Configure NSX Manager > Edge Gateways.
 Verify that the respective mapping of Edge Gateway to the deleted instance is not present.

 Integrating NetScaler MAS with NSX Manager by Manual Provisioning